Collections Manager; Wesley Jackson

 The Anthropology Department has several spaces designed to cater to the many facets of the discipline.
 The ELVis lab is designed for ethnographic and linguistic anthropology while the Bio Lab specializes in biological and physical anthropology.
 Other spaces are designated for archaeological curation and research.
 The Anthropology Lab, the primary center for student activity, is located at LMH 249 (see photos).
 Our old Lab is still located at 31B Lake Michigan Hall, but is used primarily for equipment storage.
 The lab provides a state-of-the-art facility for faculty, staff, and students.
 It is the focus of research in archaeology, biophysical, and cultural anthropology research, as well as student activities.

 The Lab is a busy place.
-The Anthropology Club meets weekly, and it is also the meeting place of the Wright L. Coffinberry Chapter of the Michigan Archaeological Society on the third Friday of each month.
+The Anthropology Club meets weekly, and it is also the meeting place of the Wright L. Coffinberry Chapter of the Michigan Archaeological Society on the second Thursday of each month.
 You'll also find students working on projects and faculty conducting research on a collection of over 200,000 artifacts from over 300 sites.
 The Lab is open to all anthropology students - drop in and make yourself at home, study, look over the anthropology library, and introduce yourself to other students, faculty and the lab supervisor, Wesley Jackson.